About the program

-The First-Year Composition (FYC) Program at Texas Woman’s University is a unit within the Department of English, Speech and Foreign Languages (ESFL).
+The First-Year Composition (FYC) Program at Texas Woman’s University is a unit within the Department of Language, Culture, and Gender Studies (LCGS).
 The program offers a sequence of two courses required by the Texas Common Core: ENG 1013 (Composition I) and ENG 1023 (Composition II).
 These classes function as a continuum of writing development for TWU students, with a high value placed on sequential coherence and collaboration among students and instructors.
-Specially-tailored supplemental instruction workshops led by expert writing center tutors also facilitate students’ learning outside the classroom.

-If you have questions or comments, please email Jacquelyn Hoermann-Elliott, Ph.D., at JHElliott@twu.edu.
+If you have questions or comments, please email Jackie Hoermann-Elliott, Ph.D., at JHElliott@twu.edu.

 56% of TWU first-year students enrolled in an FYC course in Fall 2021